|THE PAM ISLANDS||VITAL STATISTICS|

 From a small dock in a lagoon on Piaynemo’s maze-like eastern coastline, timber stairs rise to a lookout atop one of the island’s impressive limestone peaks.
 The lookout provides an amazing view across the many karst islets that lie scattered amid the turquoise waters below.
 The vista is well worth the climb!

-A note: On the lookout dock you’ll find local villagers selling snacks and drinks.
-Unfortunately, they also often sell live coconut crabs that they have captured.
+A note: On the lookout dock you’ll find local villagers selling snacks and drinks, and Pam Island souvenirs like Saukabu virgin coconut oil and Pam village natural coconut soap.
+Unfortunately, they also sell things like black coral bracelets and live coconut crabs that they have captured.

 These large, land-dwelling crabs have disappeared from most of their formerly extensive range due to human predation.
 The ever diminishing size of the creatures seen for sale at Piaynemo indicate that the local population will soon suffer the same fate.
-Coconut crabs are a protected species, and unless you want to contribute to their local extinction, you should resist buying them.
+Coconut crabs are a protected species, and – unless you’re happy to contribute to their local extinction – you should resist buying them.
+Many homestays will refuse to cook them for you if you do.

 Area: 7 square kilometres